facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 We monitor withdrawals, Roth conversions, charitable strategies, and bracket utilization as part of your overall income strategy.
 After your tax return is completed, we review it together to ensure alignment with prior planning assumptions and to recalibrate projections for the year ahead.

-While your CPA handles preparation and filing, we coordinate closely to ensure your tax reporting reflects deliberate retirement income decisions rather than reactive outcomes.
+While tax return preparation and filing occur separately, we coordinate closely to help ensure your tax reporting reflects deliberate retirement income decisions rather than reactive outcomes.

 How is tax planning different from tax preparation?

-Tax preparation focuses on reporting what already happened.
+Tax preparation focuses on reporting what has already happened.

 Tax planning focuses on influencing what happens next.